 A toilet seat that won’t stay up is a more common problem than you might think.
 However, it can be very annoying.
-There are a few possible causes of the problem, and in this article, we will talk about how to fix them.
+There are a few common causes of this problem, all of which we’ll discuss how to fix in this article.

 The most common reason for a seat that won’t stay up is that it’s installed too far back, especially if it’s not installed by a professional plumber.
-The angle between the seat and the bowl needs to be beyond 90 degrees or it will fall down.
-However, you can easily fix this problem if you realize your seat wasn’t installed properly.
+Basically, the angle between the seat and the bowl needs to be beyond 90 degrees or it will fall down.
+Thankfully, you can easily fix this problem if you realize your seat wasn’t installed properly.

 First, loosen the lid by loosening the screws that connect the lid and the seat to the bowl.
 They are probably not too tight, but you might still need to use a wrench.
-Also, make sure not to over-tighten them later, or the material might break.
-If you have trouble with loosening the screws, you can use a screwdriver to keep it from spinning.
-Note also that some units have screws under the plastic covers, which will automatically snap in and out of place if you need to remove them.
+Also, make sure not to over-tighten the screws later, or the material might break.
+If you have trouble with loosening the screws, you can use a screwdriver or wrench instead of just your hands.
+Note also that some units have screws under plastic covers, which will automatically snap in and out of place if you need to remove them.

-Once you loosen the screws, push the seat to the front as far as possible, and it will give you more angle between the bowl.
+Once you loosen the screws, push the seat to the front as far as possible, making sure it’ll make a 90 degree angle with the bowl.
 Then, simply tighten the screws and that’s it – the toilet seat should stay up now.
-However, if it still won’t stay up, don’t worry – we have a few more solutions to the problem.
+However, if it still won’t stay up, don’t worry – we have a few more solutions to try below.

-If your toilet is not level, there are high chances that the seat won’t stay up.
-To be completely sure, find a level and put it on a closed lid.
-If you don’t own a level, you can download a level application on your phone.
-If it’s not level, you will need some toilet wedges to fix the problem.
-Simply slide them below the toilet, but make sure to do it in the front of the unit.
-It will give you some extra angle and will probably fix the problem.
+If your toilet is not level, there’s a high chance that the seat won’t stay up.
+To be completely sure, find a level and put it on the closed lid of your toilet.
+If you don’t own a level, you can also download a level application on your phone.

-However, make sure not to push wedges too hard or fast to prevent damage to the wax ring.
-If you damage it, don’t be surprised by the potential leakage.
-Once you install the wedges, use the level and check again.
-If it’s still not working, we have another possible solution to the problem.
+When inserting, make sure not to push the wedges too hard or fast to prevent any damage to the wax ring.
+Otherwise, if you do damage the wax ring, it could lead to leaking or other issues.
+Once you install the wedges, use the level and check again to make sure everything has evened out, and your issue should be resolved.

 If the combination of your lid and seat is too thick, it might cause the seat to fall back, especially if you have a cover on your seat or lid.
 You should first try to remove the cover and see if the problem is solved.
 If removing the cover fixes the issue, you should consider using the toilet without the cover or looking for a thinner cover.
-If the issue is not resolved, or if you don’t have a cover, you might need to get a new seat or a thinner lid.
+If the issue is not resolved, or if you don’t have a cover, you might need to get a thinner seat or lid completely.
 However, before investing any money, try to push the lid back as much as you can.
 A too thick seat will cause it to not rest at a 90 degree angle or greater, which is why it falls down.
 If your seat doesn’t go back to 90 degrees, you may need to invest in a thinner one.

-First, remove the screws with a screwdriver, but if the screws spin, you should use a wrench and pliers to hold them in place.
-When you remove the seat, check if screw locations have any residue and clean them.
+First, remove the screws with a screwdriver.
+If the screws spin, you can also use a wrench and pliers to hold them in place.
+When you remove the seat, check if the screw locations have any residue and if they do, clean them.
 If there was some residue, install the seat again and check if the problem persists once you’ve removed the residue.

-If the seat is still wobbly, you should buy some rubber toilet seat washers and place them between screws and the toilet.
+If the seat is still wobbly, you should buy some rubber toilet seat washers and place them between the screws and the toilet.
 With these rubbers installed, the screws themselves will be more secure, and the problem should be solved.

-Note that every unit has spacers on the bottom side that keep the seat from resting directly on the toilet bowl.
+Note that every toilet seat has spacers on the bottom side that keep the seat from resting directly on the toilet bowl.
 However, if your toilet seat isn’t the right size, the spacers might slip and cause the seat to move.
 In particular, it’s important to know that toilets can be either round or elongated.
 If you bought an elongated seat for a round toilet or vice versa, the spacers won’t line up properly and the seat will definitely move.
-In that case, you can only try buying a completely new seat that fits your toilet seat better.
+To fix this issue, you’ll want to buy a completely new seat that fits your toilet seat better.

 Can I make my seat SoftClose?

-While you can’t update your current seat to have SoftClose, you can buy a SoftClose seat model.
-They feature a specific design that prevents unintentional slamming, which directly increases the lifespan of the seat.
+While you can’t update your current seat to have SoftClose, you can buy a new SoftClose seat model.
+These seats feature a specific design that prevents unintentional slamming, which directly increases the lifespan of the seat.
 You’ll be able to replace your current seat with a SoftClose model to benefit from the easy closing technology.

-To adjust the toilet seat, simply loosen the two screws and put the seat in the desired place.
+To adjust the toilet seat, simply loosen the two screws and adjust the seat to the desired place.
 Then, tighten the screws to secure the seat in the preferred location.
 This process is very straightforward and shouldn’t require a plumber or any specific DIY experience.